 Take, for example, Uber’s TAM experiment.
 In 2014, NYU professor Aswath Damodaran and investor Bill Gurley debated about the valuation of Uber.

-When doing industry research, Damodaran calculated Uber’s TAM based on it’s potential as a taxi/limo service.
+When doing industry research, Damodaran calculated Uber’s TAM based on its potential as a taxi/limo service.
 However, that’s only one specific market.
-Gurley challenged that approach, stating that Uber was actually a transportation business, and therefore, had a much larger target market than initially calculated.
+Gurley challenged that approach, stating that Uber was actually a transportation business, and therefore, had a much larger target demographic than initially calculated.

-The moral of the story here is that not only is that calculating TAM is a critical exercise for any company that intends to seek venture capital, but it also gives a clear indication of the companies growth track- if done correctly.
-Calculation TAM is hard, takes time, and needs to be agreed upon by the folks who are going to use the data for a specific purpose.
+The moral of the story here is that not only is that calculating TAM is a critical exercise for any company that intends to seek venture capital and other business opportunities, but it also gives a clear indication of the companies growth track- if done correctly.
+TAM calculation is hard, takes time, and needs to be agreed upon by the folks who are going to use the data for a specific purpose.

 How to Calculate the Total Addressable Market